panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 Prototypal inheritance in JavaScript is a slightly conter-intuitive, nevertheless, an important concept. *You don't know JavaScript until you know prototypal inheritance.*

-In this post you'll read an accessible explanation of prototypal inheritance in JavaScript.
+In this post, you'll read an accessible explanation of prototypal inheritance in JavaScript.

 ## 1. Objects only